sco1/wheely-bucket/README.md

   "black==25.1.0"; multiple packages may be specified.

-  python_version and platform are expected in a form understood by 'pip download'; multiple targets may be specified.
+  python_version and platform are expected in a form understood by 'pip download'; multiple comma-delimited targets may be specified.
 If not specified, pip will default to matching the currently running interpreter.

 Arguments:
   PACKAGES...
 Package(s) to download  [required]